Damgaard/reddit_image_downloader/README.rst

 Dependencies
 ------------

-Reddit\_Image\_Downloader's dependencies can be found in requirements.txt.
+deddit\_image\_downloader's dependencies can be found in requirements.txt.
 To install all dependencies.

 .. code-block:: bash